bas080/bees/readme.txt

 LICENSE
 -------
-- code are WTFPL
+- codes is WTFPL
-- text are WTFPL
+- textures are CC BY-SA